davidfischer-ch/terraform-module-dockerized-django-stack/README.md

 See [examples/default](examples/default) for a complete working configuration.

-Example for an application called `diet` :
+Example for an application called `myapp` :

 ```hcl
 provider "acme" {